alex-gutev/live-cells-cl/docs/basics/cells.rst

 forms, which are evaluated in sequence:

-The effect of this is that while the values of the cells are changed as soon as the `SETF` forms are evaluated, the observers are only notified after the last form in :cl:macro:`BATCH` has been evaluated.
+The effect of this is that while the values of the cells are changed as soon as the `SETF` forms are evaluated, the observers (*live blocks* and *computed cells*) are only notified after the last form in :cl:macro:`BATCH` has been evaluated.

 .. code-block::